El Niño in the Philippines: 8 Things You Should Know

 The Philippines might be next, and here are 8 signs why.
 So unless you’re Donald Trump who believes that global warming and climate change is a hoax, don’t read on because you’re just going to get pissed.

-If you think the heat in Manila is bad, think of the people in Zamboanga who had to place their city under a state of calamity at the start of the new year.
+state of calamity at the start of the new year.
 With the recommendation of the City Disaster Risk Reduction and Management Council (CDRRMC), the city government was allowed to release calamity funds for the worsening effects of the El Niño.

 The CDRRMC sought the need of the declaration because of the affected 587 hectares of farmland and the P10.8 million damage to the city’s agriculture.

-North Cotabato was declared in a state of calamity just weeks after Zamboanga.
+state of calamity just weeks after Zamboanga.
 Their records show that about 28,000 hectares of rice and crops amounting to P238 million were damaged because of rat infestation and the drought brought about by the El Niño.

 Cloud seeding is the solution the government sees to mitigate the effect of the El Niño, but an initial P4 million is required for this to take effect.